louis-not/Notogo-ML/README.md

 - Open the Google Cloud SDK Shell and change the directory to the folder that contains all files in the `Notogo-ML/Deploy-API`
 - Type `gcloud auth login` in the Google Cloud SDK Shell to login to the GCP
 - Type `gcloud config set project [project-name]` in the Google Cloud SDK Shell to choose the project that will be used as the location of the model deployment
+- Type `gcloud run deploy` in the Google Cloud SDK Shell to configure the services and deploy the model